lenmorld2/the_web_app_about_web_apps/articles/D_modules.md

 Modules are very important in readability and separation-of-concerns.
 The term "modularity" is one of the non-functional requirements of a good software.

-generally, it is better to use **named imports** especially for tooling
+generally, it is better to use **named expo** especially for tooling

+vs **default exports**

 TODO: elaborate this
+also using aliases eg. import lenny as len

 Before ES6, JS didn't support modules natively.
 Standards like AMD, RequireJS, and CommonJS were among the ways to get around it.